How To Drop the Struggle with Anxiety

 Let’s take the idea that anxiety is like quicksand.
 The more you struggle in quicksand, the faster you sink into it.
 The more you struggle to make the anxiety go away, by running, hiding or fighting with it, the worse it gets.
 To get out of quicksand, you have to lay back onto it, increasing your contact with the surface area, so that you can roll out of it.

-Stop the struggle
+Stop the struggle with anxiety

 As I have practiced sitting in the uncomfortable sensations of anxiety before a public speaking opportunity, for example, I have found that these difficult feelings are connected to the values of caring, connection and contribution.
 I value the work I do as a public speaker or teacher because it allows those I teach to walk away with meaningful and useful knowledge that will hopefully benefit their lives.